 We work to build community in the places where Team Opus members live, work and raise families.
 We have a strong, long-standing commitment to lending time and expertise to enhance these communities and make them better places to live, work and raise a family.
 Our community stewardship work includes:

-- Since its founding in 2000, the Opus Foundation has awarded $52 million to projects and programs that build communities.
+- Founded in 2000, the Opus Foundation has awarded nearly $58.4 million to help build Opus communities and support efforts that make them better places to live, work and raise families.
 The Foundation is committed to improving conditions that disproportionately affect historically underinvested individuals and communities by resourcing key focus areas of early childhood education, youth development, workforce development, community revitalization and pressing and emerging needs.
 Learn More About the Opus Foundation

 - Annually, we host a United Way Campaign and a Founder's Day that celebrates the founding of our organization with volunteer events.